Coffee County DUI Court Process

 -

 Plea Negotiations: Your attorney will engage in plea negotiations with the prosecutor.
-This involves discussing the possibility of reducing the charges or penalties in exchange for a guilty plea.
+During these negotiations, the prosecutor may offer a plea bargain, which involves pleading guilty to a lesser charge or receiving a reduced sentence in exchange for your guilty plea.

 -